charlesdebarros/Jekyll_test/about.markdown

 - WordPress, Joomla!
 - SQL, MySQL, PostgreSQL
 - Communication and Public Speaking
-- Portuguese-br and English native level.
+- Portuguese and English native level.
 - French beginners level.

 I am looking to obtain a Junior Data Analyst role, preferably remote or hybrid, where I can expand my current knowledge, learn new skills, and be exposed to good practices.